russell-laros/russell-laros/README.md

 # About Me
 Hello and welcome to my GitHub!
-My name is, and I'm a computer science enthusiast with a passion for coding and data analytics.
+My name is Russell, and I'm a computer science enthusiast with a passion for coding and data analytics.
 I hold a Bachelor of Science in Computer Science and Business and a Master of Science in Applied Business Analytics.

 Although I currently work as a boat captain in Hawaii, my love for programming and data analytics has led me to spend my free time working on various coding projects.
 I believe in the power of data to uncover insights and drive decision-making, and I enjoy using my skills to solve real-world problems.